adamkarvonen/SAE_Bench_Template/evals/shift_and_tpp/README.md

 `tests/test_shift_and_tpp.py` contains an end-to-end test of the evals.
 Running `pytest -s tests/test_shift_and_tpp` will verify that the actual results are within the specified tolerance of the expected results.

-If the random seed is set, it's fully deterministic and results match perfectly using `compare_run_results.ipynb`.
-If the random seed is not set, results will vary up to 0.03 for some outlier values, with a mean difference of 0.005.
+If the random seed is set, it's fully deterministic and results match perfectly using `compare_run_results.ipynb` or the end to end tests.
+For TPP, the maximum difference is 0.008.
+SHIFT's maximum difference is larger and requires investigation.

 TODO: See if this can be sped up, try reduce memory usage.